How your cat's diet affects its skin health

 Essential fatty acids and a cat's skin

 Another important set of nutrients is essential fatty acids.
 These include omega 3, particularly EPA and DHA, and omega 6, all of which help maintain the integrity of your cat's skin and contribute to the growth of healthy hair.
 Cats are unable to synthesize some essential fatty acids internally, so they have to get them through their diet.
 A deficiency of these crucial nutrients can result in matted or discolored hair, patches of scaliness and water loss through the skin.

 The impact of vitamins on your cat's skin

-A variety of different vitamin complexes are needed to keep your cat's skin and hair functioning well.
+A variety of different vitamins are needed to keep your cat's skin and hair functioning well.
 Vitamin A helps to regulate cell growth, while the vitamin B group helps metabolize fats, proteins and carbohydrates.
 Vitamin E is a natural antioxidant, supporting the immune system that's present in your cat's skin.
 Without essential vitamins, your cat might suffer from hair loss, a poor-quality coat, scaly skin and problems with how it produces keratin, the main component of hair.